o3de/sig-network/README.md

 * Contact us on [Discord](https://discord.com/invite/o3de).
 The SIG has a specific chat channel **#sig-network**.
 * Attend any of our public meetings by connecting to the **#sig-network** voice channel on O3DE's Discord server.
 See the [O3DE Calendar](https://lists.o3de.org/g/o3de-calendar/calendar) for upcoming meetings and details.
-    * The SIG hosts a general meeting once a month, on the third Thursday of the month, to discuss networking features, recently contributed work, pending RFCs and other items of interest to the SIG.
+    * The SIG hosts a general meeting once a month, on the third Thursday of the month, to discuss networking features, recently contributed work, pending RFCs, and other items of interest to the SIG.
 Look for the meeting titled **SIG-Network Meeting** on O3DE calendar.
 [Meeting agendas](https://github.com/o3de/sig-network/issues?q=is%3Aopen+is%3Aissue+label%3Amtg-agenda) are posted in advanced as GitHub issues and anyone can raise issues for discussion.
     * The SIG also meets once per week, on Thursdays, to review any new issues of interest to the SIG.
 Look for the meeting titled **SIG-Network Issue Triage** and see the [Triage Guide](TRIAGE_GUIDE.md) for more details of what happens at this meeting.
 * Subscribe to our [mailing list](https://lists.o3de.org/g/sig-network/join), which is occasionally used to convey information of interest to SIG members.